 If there is a lot of food to choose from, so only pick your favorite holiday foods.
 Instead of making mashed potatoes with butter and cheese, use low-fat options instead.
 Skip eating the whipped cream on the pumpkin pie, and choose white meat instead of the drum sticks.
-Try to add more fruits and vegetables to your holiday meals, and load up on those before eating the high fat foods.
+Try to add more fruits and vegetables to your holiday meals, and load up on those before eating the high-fat foods.
 These healthy options will fill you up and keep you from eating too much Thanksgiving pie and cookies.

 4. Bring Your Own Food

 If you suspect that there won’t be healthy options at some of the parties you’ll be going to, offer to bring some food to share.
 This allows you to help your host and ensures that you’ve got some healthy, wholesome options for your meal.
-This way, you can enjoy yummy, healthy food and help others have a health holiday as well.
+This way, you can enjoy yummy, healthy food and help others have a healthy holiday as well.